frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 2. Linux shortcuts are non-existent.
 3. Custom Mouse needs work on acceleration and wheel speed.
 4. OLED displays need some refinement.
+5. A general-purpose status display on the OLED would be useful i.e. generalize the 3-second timeout on compose status.
+6. Defining the strings for OLED status display in response to events rather than on every scan would probably be a good idea.
-5. This doc needs to be fleshed out.
+7. This doc needs to be fleshed out.

 # Layers